jstherightway/js-the-right-way/README.md

 ## Who

 My name is [William Oliveira](http://github.com/gnuwilliam).
-I'm contributor of many open source projects, and also a Tech Lead at [apiki](http://www.apiki.com/).
+I'm contributor of many open source projects, and also a Freelance Developer.

 ## License